bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-5--advanced-circuitry/README.md

       <details>
       <summary>Why?
 (Think before opening)</summary>
       <br>
       An op amp can only produce an output voltage within the range of voltages that it's supplied with (ex: 0V - 5V).
 By using an inverting amplifier, you are telling the op amp to produce a negative output voltage.
 However, the lowest voltage it is supplied with is 0V, so the output voltage is 0V.
+(This should hold true for low voltages, but since the Arduino has limitations, there may be a signal present at higher input voltages.)
       <br>
       </details>
   </details>